 VR2Planets is a spinoff of the Planetology Laboratory of Nantes (CNRS/Univ.
 Nantes).
 The goal of VR2Planets is to create virtual reality applications for research and education in geosciences.
 We have a strong background in data integration coming from space exploration.
 The scientific background of VR2Planets engineers is a key strength to produce high fidelity and realistic virtual environments from the complete archives of images taken by robotic spacecraft.

-With over 13 million bibliographic records, the NASA Astrophysics Data System (ADS) is the primary index of scholarly content in astronomy, planetary sciences and physics.
-During the meeting the ADS team will showcase the main features of its new search system and interface.
 Stop by to learn how to use the new ADS to search for people, papers, institutions, or topics and use the system to generate visualizations.

 Elsevier is a global information analytics business, serving the research needs, of educators, researchers & students worldwide.
 Visit our booth # 15 to discover our range of Planetary & Space Sciences journals, including Icarus which is devoted to Solar System studies and endorsed by the Division for Planetary Sciences of the American Astronomical Society.